 - 1953: The CLPCA and the Federal Housing Administration (FHA) with local architects develop a new trim accessory called FHA screed.
 Eventually named "weep screed", this 1953 design is virtually the same design listed in today’s International Building Code.

-- 1962: The Southern California Plastering Institute funds the Plastering Information Bureau and Walt Pruter Is appointed Director of Architectural Services.
+- 1954: The Southern California Plastering Institute funds the Plastering Information Bureau and Walt Pruter is appointed Director of Architectural Services.
 Soon after J.R.
-“Dick” Gorman Is named Director and Walt took over the helm of the Lathing Information Bureau.
+“Dick” Gorman is named Director and Walt takes over the helm of the Lathing Information Bureau.

 - 1969: The bureau publishes the formal guide recommendation on control joint lay-out for cement plaster.
 The same recommended spacing used today by ASTM.